-My research has also led to the discovery of the first recorded convicted English 'witch' and the true identity of the legendary Wiltshire Woman, Maud Heath, both which garnered national media attention.
+My research has also led to the discovery of the first recorded convicted English 'witch' and the true identity of the legendary Wiltshire Woman, Maud Heath, both of which garnered national media attention.

 Blog